glentner/hypershell/docs/manual.rst

 Description
 -----------

-``hs`` is an elegant, cross-platform, high-throughput computing utility for processing shell commands over a distributed, asynchronous queue.
+HyperShell is an elegant, cross-platform, high-throughput computing utility for processing shell commands over a distributed, asynchronous queue.
 It is a highly scalable workflow automation tool for many-task scenarios.